25 - 1 - Great Films

 Screenplay: Shi Bao

-Beautifully filmed and crafted by Yimou Zhang, this simple story, above all, is a tale about devotion’s attachment to love.
-During an age when Chinese culture was still identified by arranged marriages, we experience love at first sight when young Zhao Di (Ziyi Zhang) falls instantly in love a new young schoolteacher Luo Changyu (Honglei Sun) who has just been sent to her remote village.
+Beautifully filmed and crafted by Chinese diractor, Yimou Zhang, this simple story, above all, is a tale about devotion’s attachment to love.
+During an age when Chinese culture was still identified by arranged marriages, we experience love at first sight when young Zhao Di (Ziyi Zhang) falls instantly in love with a new young schoolteacher, Luo Changyu, (Honglei Sun) who has just been sent to her remote village.
 Later, at the death of his father and to satisfy his mother’s grief, the teacher’s son Luo (Hao Zheng) returns to his village recalling the now legendary story of how they met.
 Black and white cinematography focuses on the modern-day funeral and ritual—flashbacks show how their young love blossoms, in extraordinary color.
 This film depicts this beautiful and surprising story with minimum of dialogue—volumes are spoken through the eyes and facial expressions.
 This film expresses how love can be experienced in any Language!
-Absolutely beautiful!
+Absolutely Beautiful!

 4. IT’S A WONDEFUL LIFE (1946) U.S.